Liberalism in Georgia

-History of Liberalism in Georgia can be split into two - the first period began in 1860s with the Tergdaleulebi movement and ended in 1921, when the Georgia was sovietized; second period began in 1991 with Georgia declaring its independence from the Soviet Union.
+The history of liberalism in Georgia can be split into two periods: the first period began in 1860s with the Tergdaleulebi movement and ended in 1921, when Georgia was sovietized; the second period began in 1991 with Georgia declaring its independence from the Soviet Union.
 Liberalism in Georgia was persecuted severely both by the Russian Empire and the Soviet Union.